AdobeDocs/commerce-operations.en/help/configuration/bootstrap/set-parameters.md

 >[!TIP]
 >
 >This section assumes that you have already set up your virtual host.
-If you have not, consult a resource such as [this DigitalOcean tutorial][do-centos].
+If you have not, consult a resource such as [this DigitalOcean tutorial](https://www.digitalocean.com/community/tutorials/how-to-set-up-apache-virtual-hosts-on-centos-6).

 **To Specify a bootstrap variable for Apache on CentOS**: